Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation

+and where the spatial coordinates are represented by $x$ with sub-indexes $i$ or $j$.
+Henceforth, we note $\kernel\equiv\kernelsha$ for the sake of clarity.

-It was shown in \citet{garciasenz2012} that Eq.~(\ref{matrix}) leads to perfect linear interpolation.
-Unfortunately, the price to pay is losing full conservation of linear and angular momentum.
-The exact conservation of the SPH Euler equations {\it and} perfect linear interpolation can only be retrieved simultaneously when $\left<{\bf \Delta r }\right>\rightarrow 0$.
-We will refer as ISPH to the conservative scheme which simply {\sl neglects} the term $f({\bf r_a})\left<{\bf \Delta r}\right>_a$ in Eq.~(\ref{approxI}).
-This is justified because $\left<{\bf \Delta r}\right>$ is in fact the indefinite integral of an odd function, which is zero\footnote{Interestingly, this argument has been used for the whole history of SPH to justify that it is a second order method, which is in general true, but not numerically ensured unless a scheme like the one presented here is used.}.
+It was shown in \citet{garciasenz2012} that Eq.~(\ref{matrix}) leads to a perfect linear interpolation.
+Unfortunately, the price to pay is the loss of the full conservation of linear and angular momentum.
+The exact conservation of the SPH Euler equations and a perfect linear interpolation can only be retrieved simultaneously when $\left<{\bf \Delta r }\right>_a\rightarrow 0$.
+We refer to ISPH as the conservative scheme which simply neglects the term $f({\bf r}_a)\left<{\bf \Delta r}\right>_a$ in Eq.~(\ref{approxI}).
+This is justified because $\left<{\bf \Delta r}\right>$ is, in fact, the indefinite integral of an odd function, which is zero\footnote{Interestingly, this argument has been used for the whole history of SPH to justify that it is a second-order method, which is true in the continuum limit, but not always numerically ensured.}.

-On the other hand, the complete integral approach, which takes into account the $f({\bf r_a})\left<{\bf \Delta r }\right>$ term in the RHS of Eq.~(\ref{approxI}), leads to perfect linear interpolation but is not fully conservative.
-We refer to it as non conservative ISPH (ncISPH, hereafter).
-As commented above, both schemes, ISPH and ncISPH, converge to the same outcome when $\left<{\bf \Delta r }\right>\simeq 0$.
-Having both, a perfect partition of unit and $<\Delta \bf r> = \sum_b V_b ({\bf {r_b}}-{\bf {r_a}} )\kernelsha = 0$, has been identified for a long time as the main constraint to ensure complete linear consistency in SPH, \cite{liu06}.
+On the other hand, the complete integral approach, which takes into account the $f({\bf r}_a)\left<{\bf \Delta r }\right>_a$ term in the RHS of Eq.~(\ref{approxI}), leads to a perfect linear interpolation but is not fully conservative.
+We refer to it as non-conservative ISPH (ncISPH, hereafter).
+As commented above, both schemes, ISPH and ncISPH, converge to the same outcome when $\left<{\bf \Delta r }\right>_a\simeq 0$.
+Having both, a perfect partition of unity and $\left<{\bf \Delta r}\right>_a = 0$, has been identified for a long time as the main constraint in order to ensure complete linear consistency in SPH \citep{liu06}.